natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-22-biology-1-by-brian-dettmer.md

 author: Nate Barksdale
 pubDatetime: 2008-08-22
 modDatetime: 2008-08-22
-title: “Biology #1” by Brian Dettmer
+title: “Biology
-slug: biology-1-by-brian-dettmer
+slug: biology
-featured: false
+featured: False
-draft: false
+draft: False
 description: I find it fascinating to think about the hidden images and stories within the books on my shelves, much like Brian Dettmer's artwork.
 emoji: 📚
 tags: